alphagov/govuk-developer-docs/source/manual/user-management-in-aws.html.md

 Both methods require the following:

- - Role ARN: this is the ARN of the role that you are using for the GOV.UK specific account
+ - Role ARN: this is the ARN of the role that you are using for the GOV.UK specific account, eg govuk-administrators
- - MFA ARN: this is the ARN assigned to the MFA device in your central account
+ - MFA ARN: this is the ARN assigned to the MFA device in your own account

 Both methods will allow a valid session up to an hour.
 After one hour, you will be prompted for an MFA token again.